keygenqt/aurora-dataset/README.md

 ### Scripts

-The scripts directory contains `scripts` that simplify working with dataset.
+The `scripts` directory contains python scripts that simplify working with dataset.
 Their functionality will be improved over time.

 - `pkl.py` - installing and updating pkl, generating dump of the required format.